- What is A Data Model?

 LOGICAL DATA MODEL

 - A logical data model is a graphical representation of how data is organized.
-It specifically defines which individual data elements are stored and how they relate to each other.
+It defines explicitly which individual data elements are stored and how they relate to each other.

 - The data model ultimately defines which business questions can be answered and thus determines the business value of the entire strategic and tactical data warehouse environment.